Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Elastic Mixture-of-Experts

 To further ease the optimization burden, we introduce a dynamic sampling process in practice.
 This strategy replaces the fixed-size $k_\text{ideal}$ with a variable one, adjusting the sampling space to stabilize training.
 For each input token, we stochastically determine the size of a candidate pool $\tilde{k}_\text{ideal}$, by drawing it uniformly from the integer interval $[k_\text{train}, k_\text{ideal}]$.
 It ensures that the candidate pool is frequently drawn from a smaller, higher-confidence set (i.e., when $\tilde{k}_\text{ideal}$ is sampled to be close to $k_\text{train}$) and guarantees that the core group of top experts receives consistent and focused training signals.
 Concurrently, the uniform sampling up to $k_\text{ideal}$ introduces controlled exploration, allowing the model to learn diverse co-activation patterns.
 From this dynamically sized candidate pool, we then perform the above sampling step in Eq~\ref{eq:sample}, selecting a final training subset $\mathcal{S}_\text{co-act}(x)$.

-\paragraph{Why Co-activation Sampling Works?} The efficacy can be directly understood by examining its impact on the expert co-occurrence matrix $M^{(k)}$ from our pilot study.
+\textbf{Why Co-activation Sampling Works?} The efficacy can be directly understood by examining its impact on the expert co-occurrence matrix $M^{(k)}$ from our pilot study.
 We previously established that performance degradation when scaling from a training budget $k$ to an inference budget $k'$ correlates strongly with a large co-occurrence distance $\Delta(k \to k') = \| M^{(k)} - M^{(k')} \|_F$.
 This distance arises because many entries in the matrix $M_{ij}^{(k)}$ during training are zero or near-zero, while the corresponding entries $M_{ij}^{(k')}$ become substantially non-zero at inference, forcing the model to rely on untested expert combinations.

-Our proposed co-activation sampling is designed to minimize this future discrepancy by ``filling in'' the sparse training co-occurrence matrix in advance.
+Co-activation sampling is designed to minimize this future discrepancy by ``filling in'' the sparse training co-occurrence matrix in advance.
 The mechanism is probabilistic.
 For any token where two experts $i$ and $j$ fall within the candidate pool $\mathcal{S}_{k_{\text{ideal}}}(x)$, their probability of being jointly selected for a training update is uniformly defined as:

 This ensures that a wide range of expert pairs receive collaborative training signals.
 Let's revisit our concrete example ($N=32$ experts, standard training $k=2$, versus EMoE with $k_{\text{train}}=2, k_{\text{ideal}}=8$).
 Consider an expert pair $(i, j)$ where one or both experts are ranked outside the top-2 but within the top-8.
 In standard training, their co-occurrence entry $M_{ij}^{(2)}$ is effectively zero.
 With co-activation sampling, assuming this pair is in the top-8 pool for a given token, their co-activation probability becomes $C({6},{0}) / C({8},{2}) = 1/28 \approx 3.6\%$.
 While this probability seems small for a single instance, when aggregated over multiple training steps, it guarantees that the corresponding entry $(M_\text{co-act}^{(2)})_{ij}$ becomes substantially non-zero, mitigating the distance with the co-occurrence matrix at inference.